eliasdabbas/advertools/README.rst

 ------------------------------------------------

-URLs, page titles, tweets, video descriptions, comments, hashtags are some exmaples of the types of text we deal with. ``advertools`` provides a few options for text analysis
+URLs, page titles, tweets, video descriptions, comments, hashtags are some examples of the types of text we deal with. ``advertools`` provides a few options for text analysis